Penned in Rage: Book Review

 3. Migration to the West

-Hawa, Othella, Stella, Khalil, Kumba and Aisha all migrated to the United Kingdom from sub-Saharan African either for economic reasons and/or to further their education.
+Hawa, Othella, Stella, Khalil, Kumba and Aisha all migrated to the United Kingdom from sub-Saharan Africa either for economic reasons and/or to further their education.
 While Hawa and Othella might have graduated with enviable qualifications, most migrants appear to be like Aisha who end up frustrated and have to settle for low paid low skilled work with Lesley Links.
 The placement of the African migrant in the big global economies is the subject of many ferocious debates.
 Even where they’ve obtained a British passport, unlike Khalil, according to London Auntie, are they still compelled to the bottom of the ladder?
 Are they often the source of cheap labour as evidenced in Americanah (2013)?
 Ifemelu has her hair braided by French-speaking African migrants and she tells us how newly arrived migrants from sub-Saharan Africa are positioned at the bottom of hierarchy in American society.
 In fact, a famous line from Americanah is that London is a leveller, meaning high and low-skilled African migrants all contend for low-paid jobs until their immigration status changes.

 Obinze the other protagonist in Americanah (2013), is like Foday Mannah’s Hawa Barrie, Othella Savage, Aisha and Khalil who left their home countries to try their luck in Britain.
 Obinze outstayed his welcome and was deported back to Lagos from England.
 Foday Mannah’s Khalil’s papers are not in order.
 Migrants are afraid to speak to DC McKeown in The Search for Othella Savage because of their immigration status.
 (I myself was a Metropolitan Police Constable who for eight years was involved in carrying our raids in areas with a high ethnic population and witnessed the fear in migrants’ eyes first hand.)